varnish/Varnish-Book/README.rst

 This repository contains:

-* Training material used for our Varnish training (the source for the slides and printed version)
+* Training material used for Varnish Plus training
+* Source for the slides and book version
 * A snapshot of munin graphs for use by instructors.
 * PHP example-code for testing Varnish
 * Build system for said training material